 We are no longer shaking hands with guests on arrival and departure and will aim to maintain physical distance whilst warmly welcoming you to the house.
 We are wearing masks in the public areas of the house and ask that guests do too.
 There is sanitiser from The Highland Soap Company in place at the front door, sitting room and dining room and would ask that this is used by guests upon arrival and on entering these public rooms.
 We also encourage guests to wash their hands thoroughly once they have been shown to their room and frequently throughout their stay.
 If you encounter our other guests during your stay we ask that you maintain physical distancing and refrain from shaking hands in greeting.

 sitting and dining rooms - afternoon tea can be taken either in the sitting room or in your bedroom if you prefer.
 The number of games in the sitting room have been reduced but please ask if you'd like some others; if you use any during your stay, would you please leave them on top of the coffee table so that we know to quarantine them.

-breakfast - at breakfast service we have arranged separate tables for each room (unless you are travelling together) and will aim to separate breakfast times as much as possible.
+breakfast - at breakfast service we will arrange separate tables for each room (unless you are travelling together) and will aim to separate breakfast times as much as possible.
 We have removed the 'help yourself' sideboard in order to minimise potential touch points and food wastage.
 Instead we are asking guests to complete a more comprehensive breakfast selection menu the night before so that everything is prepared to order for you.

 Our 'breakfast to go' is also on offer to all guests should they prefer.

-For the time being we are suspending daily housekeeping during your stay; instead we are asking that you put your bins and hospitality trays outside your room when you leave for the day and these will be cleaned and replenished and left outside you room in time for your return in the afternoon.
+For the time being we are suspending daily housekeeping during your stay; instead we are asking that you put your bins and refreshment trays outside your room when you leave for the day and these will be cleaned and replenished and left outside you room in time for your return in the afternoon.